Quick Summary of Magical Girl Spec-Ops Asuka Episode 6

 In Magical Girl Spec-Ops Askuka episode 6, “Wish Upon a Star,” Sayako Hata invites her friends to a study session at her home, and Asuka Ootorii arrives first.
 After a quiet conversation where Asuka begins to open up, Kurumi Mugen and Nozomi Makino arrive, and Kurumi is frantic.
 Why?
 Did the Disas attack?
 Not exactly… Later, at the Tanabata festival, Asuka meets a stranger who is oddly sympathetic.
 Why is the stranger so helpful?
-Is it because she’s enamored of Asuka in a yukata?
+Is it because she thinks Asuka looks so good in a yukata?
 Finally, Mia Cyrus arrives in Japan on a mission.
 She finds another dead body compressed into a macabre cube.
 What’s that have to do with the Magical Girls?
 And why does a terrorist suddenly try to kill Mia and her team?

 Note: This post may include spoilers, so be cautious.